Andreapdr/annodoc/index.md

 ### **csubj: clausal subject**

-A clausal subject is a clausal syntactic subject of a clause, i.e., the subject is itself a clause.
+A clausal subject is a clausal syntactic subject of a clause, i.e., **the subject is itself a clause**.
 The governor of this relation might not always be a verb: when the verb is a copular verb, the root of the clause is the complement of the copular verb.
 The dependent is the main lexical verb or other predicate of the subject clause

 New from v2: The csubj relation is also used for the clausal subject of a passive verb or verb group.
 For languages that have a grammaticalized passive transformation, it is strongly recommended to use the subtype csubj:pass in such cases.